MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 ## Add a field
-To add fields from a form, use the **Fields** pane.
+To add fields to a form, use the **Fields** pane.
 The **Fields** pane lets you search and filter to help you quickly find fields.
 It also includes the option to show only unused fields.

 ### Add a field using drag and drop